lambdaclass/concrete/ROADMAP.md

       keep two live truth sources.
 Add
       `scripts/tests/check_no_duplicate_obligation_walkers.sh` to fail on
       reintroduced family-specific collectors or report-side recomputation.
+    - 18e.
+Delete compatibility shims that allow reports, policies, or prove to bypass the hub: no `collectVCs`-only report path, no policy-side `compute*Quals` side channel, no prove-side obligation reconstruction, and no proof-status-only table that is not projected from the hub.
+    - 18f.
+Add a negative source guard:
+      `scripts/tests/check_obligation_single_truth_source.sh` must fail if new
+      code introduces `Report.VC` as a storage model, a second proof-status obligation record, or a family-specific scoped walker outside the approved collector/backend adapters.
     The presentation-rich reports (`--report contracts`, `--report proof-status`) convert to literal hub consumers only once their fields live in the model;
     until then the #15 consistency gate holds them to the ledger.